helgeholm/randy/README.md

 well-distributed UINT53.

 Maximum integer range is 2^53 = 9007199254740992.
-This is the maximum integer available in Javascript without losing precision.
+This is the maximum integer available in JavaScript without losing precision.
 Any calls requiring a larger range than this, explicitly or implicitly, will not work at all.